davemaps/davemaps.github.io/_posts/2019-08-31-pa-opioid-overdoses-2018.md

 Built a choropleth map of opioid overdose deaths in Pennsylvania in 2018, by county, using D3.js.
 The counties are shaded by the rate of overdose deaths, not the raw number.

-_Counties which experienced between one and nine deaths show no data, per PA Department of Health privacy rules._
+_Counties which experienced between one and nine deaths show no data, per PA Department of Health rules._

 Feel free to [explore on Glitch][1].